 responsibility and our cultural relationship to waste and sustainability.

 I use reclaimed objects as the building material for a series of.midden sculptures.
 Fetishistic clusters of toys, tools, utensils, electronic

 game components, computer hardware and a myriad of mass produced plastic objects are given new life as figurative sculptures.
 These pieces

 My studio is inhabited by buckets of curious metal scraps and gears that look like R2-D2 exploded.
 A mix of driftwood, transmission parts, piano keys, medieval looking tools amongst boxes full of plastic toys comprise the incongruous and slightly surreal milieu.

-The piles of toys are the raw materials for a life-size cow I'm creating for the Lucile Packard Children’s Hospital being built on the campus of Stanford University in Palo Alto, California.
-The sculpture will be made entirely of toys, hundreds of toys stuck magically together to form a very large cow.
+The piles of toys were the raw materials for a life-size cow I created for the Lucile Packard Children’s Hospital on the campus of Stanford University in Palo Alto, California.
+The sculpture is made entirely of toys, hundreds of toys stuck magically together to form a very large cow.

 I developed this curious packrat technique of joining dissimilar objects together when I was living in Taos, New Mexico.
 I call these conglomerations of objects, “midden” sculptures.
 According to Wikipedia, the term midden means a dump for domestic waste which may consist of animal bone, botanical material, vermin, shells, shards and other artifacts and ecofacts associated with past human occupation.

 Our consumer culture nurtures a materialistic mentality that is evidenced by conspicuous over-consumption, planned obsolescence, hoarding and the production of massive amounts of garbage.
 My midden work is about this pervasive cycle of production, consumption, and destruction.
 Which, more often than not, results in flooding of our world and the oceans with landfill junk, plastic and rejected objects.